-Scotch makes a perfect gift for any occasion, even if it is just for yourself!
-The whiskies from Speyside are some of the most elegant and universally enjoyable among the Scotch whiskeys available today.
+The whiskeys from Speyside are some of the most elegant and universally enjoyable among the Scotch whiskeys available today.
+Located in Northeastern Scotland, the Strathspey area these whiskeys come from has the highest number of distilleries in Scotland.

-Speyside scotch is known as a very elegant whisky and it is home to most of the distilleries in Scotland.
-Among the top brands, you'll find familiar names and each offers a vast range, so there is something for every occasion and every level of whisky enthusiast.
+Speyside scotch is known as a very elegant whiskey, and among the top brands, you'll find familiar names.
+Each offers a vast range of options, so there is something for every occasion, taste, budget, and knowledge.

 01 of 10

-The Glenlivet is the "whisky that started it all" and an iconic name in the world of whisky.
-The first legal distillery in Speyside, the Glenlivet's whiskys are characterized by bright tropical fruit notes including pineapple and banana.
+The Glenlivet is the "whiskey that started it all" and an iconic name in the world of whiskey.
+The first legal distillery in Speyside, the Glenlivet's whiskeys are characterized by bright tropical fruit notes including pineapple and banana.

 The Glenlivet 12 Year makes a great introduction to the world of single malt scotch and is surprisingly affordable at less than $50.
 For less than $75, upgrade to the 18 Year or the Nadurra selections which are perfect gifts for dedicated Glenlivet fans.